 If you find yourself facing the IRS collections process along with the related penalties and consequences that follow, California Tax Boutique is standing by with access to various tax resolution programs and is ready to help.
 As Enrolled Agents, we can provide you with experienced tax resolution advice, guidance, and the representation needed to successfully navigate the IRS or Franchise Tax Board.
 We are experts fluent in all available tax resolution options.
 Our only mission is to remedy your IRS and/or Franchise Tax Board problems and get you back in good standing.

 Below are just some of the tax resolution options available:

 Have you received a concerning notice from the IRS or the Franchise Tax Board?
 Are you unsure on how to respond or what documents you need to provide?
 We can quickly assist you in decoding the notice to promptly respond with the appropriate information to ensure your tax issues are handled.

-If you finanical afford to pay your tax debt, you can make monthly payments through an installment agreement.
+If you can financially afford to pay your tax debt, you can make monthly payments through an installment agreement.

 You are expected to immediately pay your tax liability in full.
 However, that is not always possible for everyone.
-If you cannot finanical afford to pay your full tax debt by the Collection Statute Expiration Date (CSED), and you have some ability pay, you can enter into a partial pay installment agreement.
-This is sometimes referred to a backdoor OIC.
+If you cannot financially afford to pay your full tax debt by the Collection Statute Expiration Date (CSED), and you have some ability to pay, you can enter into a partial pay installment agreement.
+This is sometimes referred to as a backdoor OIC.